Micro-Recognition: The Small Kudos That Make a Big Impact

 ✅ Watch how it shifts your team’s energy

-And if you want to make micro-recognition a habit—not just a nice idea—check out esteam.life.
+If you want to go a step further and make recognition easier to repeat, you can explore how kudo cards fit into micro-recognition.
+And for teams who want appreciation to become a habit—not just a good intention—check out esteam.life.
 We help Agile teams build a stronger, more appreciative culture—one small kudos at a time.